The always up-to-date guide to Christmas fair game and stall ideas

 further away, and real experts standing at an angle to make it even

 Hook a cracker

 'This idea is so simple!
-Get a load of crackers when on offer
+Buy boxes of crackers when they are on

-(or ask for donations).
-Hole punch the crackers and attach a paper
+sale (or ask for donations).
+Punch a hole in the crackers and

-clip, formed into a loop.
-Put the crackers into boxes, standing up,
+attach a paper clip formed into a loop.
+Put the crackers into

-and use 'hook a duck' sticks and charge 50p a go.
-The participants
+boxes, standing up, and use 'hook a duck' sticks.
+We charge 50p a

 Human fruit machine